30-30 vs 45-70 Which Lever Action Is Best For You?

 45-70 vs 30-30 Rifles

 There is also a pretty good selection of good hunting rifles chambered in both .30-30 and .45-70, though once again, there are more options for rifles in .30-30.
-Since they’re both rimmed cartridges, the .30-30 Winchester and .45-70 Government are most commonly, though not exclusively, chambered in single shot and lever action firearms (with the notable exception of the Browning BLR).
+Since they’re both rimmed cartridges, the .30-30 Winchester and .45-70 Government are most commonly, though not exclusively, chambered in single shot and lever action firearms (with the notable exception of the Browning BLR, which is not available in either one).

 In addition to the Winchester Model 1894 and the Marlin 1893 that were first available in .30-30 Winchester, the Savage Model 99 was a very popular rifle in that chambering for many years.